Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Introduction

 Given this setup, several papers develop methods on constructing CBFs whose inner safe sets are equivalent to the safe set.
-Prior methods include constructing CBFs via compositions of the constraint function and its derivatives \cite{Ames_Journal}, backstepping \cite{Backstepping_CBF}, or feedback linearization \cite{Exponential_CBF,Control_Sharing,CDC20}.
+Prior methods include constructing CBFs via compositions of the constraint function and its derivatives \cite{Ames_Journal}, backstepping \cite{Backstepping_CBF}, or {feedback linearization \cite{Exponential_CBF,Control_Sharing,CDC20,choi2020reinforcement}}.
 However, the aforementioned papers all require that the set of allowable control inputs is $\reals^m$.
 Since the constraint function is of high-relative-degree, there may exist states in the safe set from which arbitrarily large control inputs are needed to render the system trajectories within the safe set.
 Therefore, if the set of allowable control inputs is bounded, there may be no admissible control input that keeps the system trajectories within the safe set, and hence the system could become unsafe (e.g., the satellite might fail to decelerate before colliding with an obstacle).
-The work in \cite{Recursive_CBF} fixes this issue by specifying the inner safe set as a viability domain for the given system dynamics---i.e. a set inside the safe set that may be rendered forward invariant under input constraints---and provides parameters (class-$\mathcal{K}$ functions) that can be tuned to meet various input constraints, if such parameters can be found.
-The results of this paper will similarly specify a subset of the safe set that is controlled forward invariant, but the analogue of these parameters will be provided explicitly.
-The significance of these results and those in \cite{Recursive_CBF} is that if a CBF can be found, then existence of a safe trajectory is guaranteed from any point in the inner safe set.
+The work in \cite{Recursive_CBF} fixes this issue by specifying the inner safe set as a viability domain for the given system dynamics---i.e. a set inside the safe set that may be rendered forward invariant under input constraints---and provides parameters (class-$\mathcal{K}$ functions) that can be tuned to meet various input constraints. {However}, finding such parameters is a non-trivial challenge, akin to finding a Lyapunov function. {Recently, such parameters have been found via learning from expert demonstration \cite{robey2021learning} and reinforcement learning \cite{jin2020neural}.} The results of this paper will similarly specify a subset of the safe set that is controlled forward invariant but, {unlike \cite{Recursive_CBF}, here we use first-order CBFs \cite{CBF_Tutorial} and we provide three principled methodologies to select} the analogue of {the parameters in \cite{Recursive_CBF}} {for certain classes of systems (namely, systems satisfying the theorem assumptions in Section~\ref{sec:new_cbfs})}. { These methodologies are based {on} feedback linearization (distinct from \cite{Exponential_CBF}), potential energy functions, and model-predictive safety, respectively.} The significance of these results and those in {\cite{Recursive_CBF,robey2021learning,jin2020neural}} is that if a {valid} CBF can be found {via one of these methods}, then existence of a safe trajectory is guaranteed from any point in the inner safe set.